Liikt/BotGraf/Ram/README.md

-# CancerBot brought to you bye Summits' fucked up Server
+# CancerBot brought to you by Summits' fucked up Server